Osino Provides Update on H1 2023 Exploration Work Program at the Twin Hills Gold Project, Namibia

 Work towards the definitive feasibility study (“DFS”) progressing well: updated met testwork and trade-off analyses completed, capex estimate underway, updated mineral resource estimate to be completed during April 2023 and the DFS results to be released around mid-2023.

 VANCOUVER, British Columbia, Feb.
 21, 2023 (GLOBE NEWSWIRE) -- Osino Resources Corp.
-OSI RSR OSIIF ("Osino" or "the Company") is pleased to provide an update on its H1 2023 exploration budget for its wholly owned Twin Hills Gold Project ("Twin Hills" or "the Project") in Namibia.
-The program is designed to grow the resources and reserves through infill and step-out drilling, to support resource definition, to carry out limited brownfields exploration drilling and to generate new gold targets and discoveries further afield, within Osino's substantial regional license portfolio of >8,000km2.
+(TSXV:OSI) (FSE:RSR1) (OTCQX:OSIIF) ("Osino” or “the Company”) is pleased to provide an update on its H1 2023 exploration budget for its wholly owned Twin Hills Gold Project (“Twin Hills” or “the Project”) in Namibia.
+The program is designed to grow the resources and reserves through infill and step-out drilling, to support resource definition, to carry out limited brownfields exploration drilling and to generate new gold targets and discoveries further afield, within Osino’s substantial regional license portfolio of >8,000km2.

 A total of 212,184m of diamond (“DD”) and reverse circulation (“RC”) drilling was incorporated into the August 2022 mineral resource estimate and an additional 13,000m of RC and DD resource drilling has been completed to date.
 Twin Hills is a grassroots gold discovery covered by thick calcrete and Kalahari sand, which was made by Osino in August 2019.